The Seven Last Words of Jesus

 Clicks3

-The Seven Last Words of Jesus 3.
-Woman, behold your son.
-Son, behold your mother YouTube: bit.ly/FranciscansofMary Facebook: facebook.com/login/?next=https://www.facebook.com/Franciscansof Insta…More
+The Seven Last Words of Jesus 1.
+Father, forgive them, for they do not know what they do YouTube: bit.ly/FranciscansofMary Facebook: facebook.com/login/?next=https://www.facebook.com/Franciscanso…More

 The Seven Last Words of Jesus